arwazkhan189/YTV-Downloader/README.md

 # YTV-Downloader
-YTD-Downloader is a Desktop application to download YouTube videos.
+YTV-Downloader is a Desktop application to download YouTube videos.